denistsoi/franklinchen.github.io/source/_posts/2012-12-02-oblivion-obsession-time-to-start-playing-melodica.markdown

 ## Conclusion

 By accident, I have rediscovered the melodica, and now intend to work on it as a serious melodic instrument!

+### (Update of 2014-10-23)

+[I put up more videos](/blog/2013/09/13/finally-playing-piazzollas-oblivion-on-flute/) I found of "Oblivion" while thinking back to 2013 when I did play it on flute after all.